A very warm welcome to the website of The Church of the Good Shepherd, Shoreham Beach.

 Stay in touch on Facebook, or by checking this site and reading our weekly newsletter.

-At this time you must wear a mask in church, unless exempt.
+At this time we encourage you to wear a face covering, unless exempt.
 We are reducing the amount of singing that we do.
 We are also opening the main door for extra ventilation, so please wrap up warm.
 Sanitizer is provided upon entry.

 Donate to the Church